RKelln/5-directions/public/writing/ppf.md

 ## Incompleteness theorem
 ### Kurt Gödel

 [Kurt Friedrich Gödel](https://en.wikipedia.org/wiki/Kurt_G%C3%B6del) was a logician, mathematician, and philosopher.
-He developed the [Incompleteness theorem](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) that created a paradox in formal systems: there will always be least one true but unprovable statement.
+He developed the [incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) that created a paradox in formal systems: there will always be at least one true but unprovable statement.

-Kurt Gödel's achievement in modern logic is singular and monumental—indeed it is more than a monument, it is a landmark which will remain visible far in space and time. ...
-The subject of logic has certainly completely changed its nature and possibilities with Gödel's achievement. <!-- .element: class="quote" -->
+Kurt Gödel's achievement in modern logic is singular and monumental—indeed it is more than a monument, it is a landmark which will remain visible far in space and time. ...The subject of logic has certainly completely changed its nature and possibilities with Gödel's achievement. <!-- .element: class="quote" -->
 _John von Neumann_ <!-- .element: class="attribution" -->